bozcotty/artcares/README.md

 - Now that testing is in place, it makes sense to move this to 4.2.
 - The biggest changes required, in moving to 4.2, involve consideration of strong parameters in the Artwork and Campaign models, and being mindful of not breaking the nested Artwork resource in the process.
 - Omniauth was taken out because I found the User model had way too many attributes that I had tacked onto it outside of Devise.
 It would be nice to put it back in, but an Artist's Profile model of some sort should be built first, to handle the other attributes outside of the User model.
 Artists can then add the additional necessary information about themselves there, so that those attributes are not involved with initial sign up/sign in.
+- Destroy campaigns remains to be built.
+There is a caveat that an artist cannot destroy a campaign/or their account if there are outstanding art transactions with buyers (ie art hasn't been shipped to the buyer, etc).